What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: What is a physical theory?

 \subsubsection{What is really a physical theory?}

 Considering the above link between Maudlin's definition of a physical theory and our definition of NFEA, let us note that this link is not symmetric.
 Although Maudlin's definition implies NFEA, the converse is not true.
-This is because the definition of a physical theory does not exhaust all possibilities associated with all ever-known physical theories.
+This is because his definition of a physical theory does not exhaust all possibilities associated with all ever-known physical theories.
 As already said above, local beables are, according to him, associated with a concept of `matter in motion' whose main feature is to be located in regions of space-time in the form of well-defined trajectories.
-However, this is not entirely true for posited entities in general as there can be space-time entities without having trajectories (e.g., physical fields, distributions of mass, and so on) or entities that are not defined in space-time (e.g., some non-local beables, such as the wave function in quantum mechanics).
+However, this is not entirely true for posited entities in general as there can be space-time entities without having trajectories (e.g., physical fields, distributions of mass, and so on), something which he surely acknowledges, or entities that are not defined in space-time (e.g., events and causal relations in causal set theory).

 Under these circumstances, instead of endorsing Maudlin's definition of a physical theory, we prefer to endorse the one associated with NFEA.
 The advantage of endorsing the latter is that it is a more general definition that embraces not only the above theoretical possibilities but that can be applied to any past, present and future physical theory capable of positing a clear and well-defined ontology in terms of which the phenomena associated with that theory are explained.
 Although the notions of ontological clarity, purported explanation and nomological phenomena involved in NFEA are dependent on the stage of knowledge associated with the theory, the definition of NFEA itself does not depend on such epistemic contingencies.
 On the contrary, it is an objective definition that applies to any physical theory that have been (and will be) developed, irrespective of any historical revision we could have with respect to already-established physical theories.